UBC-NLP/dlr/README.md

 * Knwoledge of basic deep learning methods (as demonstrated by course work or at least one publication)

 ## 5. Format of the course:
-•	This course will operate in a seminar fashion where students and the instructor meet twice a week to read novel literature.
-Each student is required to present at least twice thorough-out the semester.
-There will also be student-led engineering sessions (1 or 2, but likely more based on interest).
+•	This course will operate in a seminar fashion where students and the instructor meet twice a week to read and discuss novel research papers.
+Some sessions will be focused on engineering.
+Presentations will rotate among students, with enough prior time for preparation.
+This course has no homework.
+Output will be a research paper by the end of the semester.

 ## 6. Course syllabus: